We recommend you setting up our Browser Extension to streamline the process.

 Same procedure as described below, but as a no-comment video.

-You can visit our Use Cases page for some inspiration
+Visit our Use Cases page for some inspiration.

-If you have some custom filtering or sorting applied on the page, for example "Newest" or "Most popular", page may or may not expose it in the address.
-An easy way to check that it's done is by copying complete page address and pasting it in the new Incognito Tab.
-If the content stays in place as on the original page, Wutch will be able to capture those filters 👌
+If you have applied custom filtering or sorting on the page, such as "Newest" or "Most popular", the page may or may not reflect it in the address.
+An easy way to verify this is by copying the complete page address and pasting it into a new Incognito Tab.
+If the content remains the same as on the original page, Wutch will be able to capture those filters 👌.

-Here's what you'd select if you were subscribing to latest feature suggestion for Wutch
+This is what you would select if you were subscribing to the latest feature suggestion for Wutch.

-It will open a new tab with a new Wutch screen, pre-configured with the page and selector you've just chosen
+This action will open a new tab with a new Wutch screen, pre-configured with the page and selector you've just chosen.

 You will later see this name in change notifications to help you distinguish between the updates.

-In general, you won't need to make any tweaks to these values.
-However, if you've got hands-on Web Development experience, you may absolutely tweak these to your liking.
+Generally, you won't need to make any adjustments to these values.
+However, if you have hands-on web development experience, you may certainly tweak these to your preference.

-Wutch is running these tests to verify it's able to access the required value and measure the approximate time it takes to load and process the page.
-The smaller and leaner the page - the less time will be needed.
-The less time will be needed - the more Wutches could be run within your current plan limits.
+Wutch runs these tests to verify it can access the required value and to measure the approximate time it takes to load and process the page.
+The smaller and leaner the page, the less time will be needed.
+The less time required, the more Wutches could be run within your current plan limits.

-If Wutch found different values when running these separate checks, for example because the values change very frequently, it'll display all the extracted values.
-You can also see how much on average it took Wutch to load and process the page.
-In general it should be on par or faster than doing it from your computer, because Wutch runs in the ☁️ clouds ☁️, right where most websites live.
+If Wutch finds different values during these separate checks, for example, because the values change very frequently, it will display all the extracted values.
+You can also see how much time on average it took Wutch to load and process the page.
+In general, it should be on par or faster than doing it from your computer, because Wutch runs in the ☁️ clouds ☁️, right where most websites live.

 Check frequency can always be tweaked later, on a Wutch Details page.